Running actions

 Waiting for actions to complete

-Many action functions perform actions that can take some time to complete.
-EMAILREPORT, for instance, sends a report through email.
-It does so by asking our server to create the report and send it, which takes a second or two.
+Many action functions take time to complete.
+EMAILREPORT, for example, sends reports by asking our server to create and send them, which takes a few seconds.

 EMAILREPORT({ App }, "test@example.com"); BANNER("Sending the report, hold tight!")EMAILREPORT({ App }; "test@example.com");; BANNER("Sending the report, hold tight!")

-If you want to perform an action once the report has been successfully sent, use the AWAIT function.
-This formula shows another banner when the report has been sent:
+To perform an action after the report sends successfully, use the AWAIT function.
+This formula shows a completion banner once the report is sent:

 AWAIT(EMAILREPORT({ App }, "test@example.com"), BANNER("All done!")); BANNER("Sending the report, hold tight!")AWAIT(EMAILREPORT({ App }; "test@example.com"); BANNER("All done!"));; BANNER("Sending the report, hold tight!")